 There is no better location in Florida to start a business than Greater Gainesville.
 Here are just some of the resources Greater Gainesville has to help you start your company, or take your existing company to the next level.

-The Gainesville Area Chamber of Commerce has partnered with Enterprise Florida and the U.S. Commercial Service to offer international trade consulting services in Gainesville.
-The trade office is located at the Gainesville Chamber offices at 300 E University Ave., Ste.
+The Greater Gainesville Chamber has partnered with Enterprise Florida and the U.S. Commercial Service to offer international trade consulting services in Gainesville.
+The trade office is located at the Chamber offices at 300 E University Ave., Ste.
 100. As part of the Chamber’s Export Gainesville Initiative, the international trade office is staffed one day per month (first Wednesday of each month) by international trade specialists from Enterprise Florida and the U.S. Commercial Service.

 The specialists will assist companies in entering into or expanding their presence in international markets.
 The Export Gainesville Initiative began in December, 2013 and the office is open every 1st Wednesday of each month from 9:30am – 4pm.